Lutetium(III) chloride

 Lutetium(III) chloride or lutetium trichloride is the chemical compound composed of lutetium and chlorine with the formula LuCl3.
-It forms hygroscopic white monoclinic crystals and also a hydroscopic hexahydrate LuCl3·6H2O.
+It forms hygroscopic white monoclinic crystals and also a hygroscopic hexahydrate LuCl3·6H2O.
 Anhydrous lutetium(III) chloride has the YCl3 (AlCl3) layer structure with octahedral lutetium ions.
+Its isotopologue lutetium (177Lu) chloride is used as a radioactive tracer for diagnosis and/or treatment in anti-cancer therapies.

 Reactions

 Pure lutetium metal can be produced from lutetium(III) chloride by heating it together with elemental calcium: